getify/Functional-Light-JS/ch6.md

 // lots of code
 ```

-If you look at the next few lines of code after `var x = 2;`, you'll be able to easily tell that `x` is not in fact reassigned.
+If you look at the next few lines of code after `let x = 2;`, you'll be able to easily tell that `x` is not in fact reassigned.
 That to me is a **much stronger signal** -- actually not reassigning it -- than the use of some confusable `const` declaration to say "won't reassign it".

-Moreover, let's consider what this code is likely to communicate to a reader for the first time:
+Moreover, let's consider what this code is likely to communicate to a reader at first glance:

 ```js
 const magicNums = [1,2,3,4];